atomisthq/docs/docs/developer/first_delivery.md

   });
 ```

 For our latest push, we want to get a list of the files that have changed.
 Luckily, there's an asynchronous function we can import called `filesChangedSince` which will perform this logic for us.
 It also takes two arguments: the project that the push is associated with, and the push itself.
-Let's import this message from the `@atomist/sdm` package:
+Let's import this method from the `@atomist/sdm` package:

 ```typescript
 import { filesChangedSince, goal, GoalInvocation, PushListenerInvocation, pushTest } from "@atomist/sdm";